 - Hosting Plans

-- You may have multiple hosting plans under one account, and this would allow the user to add or remove features to all or some of these hosting plans.
+- If you may have multiple hosting plans under one account, this would allow the user to add or remove features to all or some of those hosting plans.
+It's currently not possible to give access to DreamObjects, DreamSpeed, DreamCompute, or Remixer plans.

 Privileged users are not able to add/access any additional features if they do not have access to at least one domain.